 Symbolism developed in the 19th century, it began as a literary movement but quickly moved into other art forms.
 Symbolist painters rejected the...

 Have you ever looked at a painting and could swear that it was about to start moving?
-Like the frame paused the sight and it will continue as you turn away.
+As if the frame could continue when you turn away.
 Have you ever looked at a painting and could hear it or see music?
 No?
-Well, maybe you haven’t seen Mikalojus Konstantinas Čiurlionis paintings yet.
+Well, maybe you haven’t seen Mikalojus Konstantinas Čiurlionis’ paintings yet.

 This article was written in cooperation with M. K. Čiurlionis National Art Museum.